-Though with the federal election this fall, there has been no confirmation as to whether or not the city will receive the funding they applied for to complete the “critical” upgrade.
+Though with the federal election of last fall, there has been no confirmation as to whether or not the city will receive the funding they applied for to complete the “critical” upgrade.

 Mayor Carol Leclerc thanked Klepetar for the presentation, recognizing the city has gone for the smaller line items within the active transportation plan.

 Coun.
-Sean Bujtas also spoke about the Northwest Regional Benefit Alliance’s (RBA) ongoing work to negotiate a revenue-sharing agreement with the province when it comes to multi-million dollar industrial projects, like LNG Canada’s facility in neighbouring Kitimat.
+Sean Bujtas also spoke about the Northwest BC Resource Benefits Alliance’s (RBA) ongoing work to negotiate a revenue-sharing agreement with the province when it comes to multi-million dollar industrial projects, like LNG Canada’s facility in neighbouring Kitimat.